dghazi/Time-Series-Forecasting-Project/README.md

 # Facebook-Prophet
 Facebook Prophet is an open source tool used for time series forecasting.
-In this project, I predicted the future prices of avocado using Prophet.
+In this project, I train time-series prediction models to predict future avocado prices.